winitzki/scall/tutorial/programming_dhall.md

 ### Depth-bounded hylomorphisms

-What we _can_ do is to implement functions with type signatures similar to those of a hylomorphism, but with extra arguments that explicitly ensure termination.
+What we _can_ do is   implement functions with hylomorphism-like type signatures, but add extra arguments that explicitly ensure termination.

 In the previous chapter, we have shown how to use a recursion bound and a stop-gap value to create a "truncating hylomorphism".
-We will now implement a similar function when viewing hylomorphisms as general functions   of type `t → r`.
+We will now use a similar technique when viewing hylomorphisms as general functions   of type `t → r`.
-This implementation will not depend on the `fix` function or on a stop-gap value of the least fixpoint type.
+The implementation will not depend on the `fix` function or on a stop-gap value of the least fixpoint type.
 Instead, the stop-gap value will have a more general type (`t → r`).
-The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
+The stop-gap value will be used only if  the given recursion bound is smaller than the actual recursion depth of the input data.
-If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.
+When the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.
 This more general approach is motivated by [an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html).

 To show how that works, we begin with Haskell code for the depth-bounded hylomorphism.